 In order to have a sense of well-being in their community, the child must engage their feelings.
 This includes empathy, guilt and shame.
 If the people around them play fair and respect the child’s boundaries and rights, the child can remain within the realm of human bonding.
 The child, with a sense of well-being, tolerates their human limitations.
 Being ordinary and connected feels good because people in the child’s world are fair and supportive.

-The abused child, on the other hand, reaches a point where playing fair is not getting them any closer to feeling a sense of well-being.
-They disconnect swiftly from their emotions and identify solely with their thinking mind i.e. their ego.
+The abused child, on the other hand, reaches a point where playing fair is not getting them any closer to a sense of well-being.
+Quite the contrary.
+They disconnect swiftly from their emotions and identify solely with their thinking mind, i.e. their ego.
 Shame, empathy, guilt and all positive emotions are shut off in the process.
 A high price is paid, but at least balance is restored.
-The child can now begin to pursue their needs without being held back by their emotions.
+The child can now pursue their needs without being held back by their emotions.
 Without their shame to remind them to play fair, they set off on a destructive path up the continuum.
 They become more focused on their needs, and less focused on the well-being of others.

 Narcissistic personality disorder as shamelessness

-The longer a child lives in a threatening and abusive environment, the deeper they go into their ego, the more they disconnect from their emotions and the higher up they travel up the continuum.
-From the fragility of their childhood, they internalise a paranoid state of mind and they develop a grandiose false self.
-They never forget the pain that came from being their genuine self.
-They played fair but the people above them did not.
-From their ego, they develop an alternate self from which they primarily function.
-To the outside world, they become a false personality, playing whatever role is required to get its needs met.
+The longer a child lives in a threatening and abusive environment, the deeper they go into their ego, the more they disconnect from their emotions, and the higher they travel up the continuum.
+From the fragility of their childhood, they internalise a paranoid state of mind and develop a grandiose false self.
+They never forget the pain that came from being their genuine Self.
+They played fair, but the people above them did not.
+Within their ego, they develop an alternate, ‘superior’ self from which they primarily function.
+To the outside world, they become a false personality, playing whatever role is required to get their needs met.
 The absence of shame and emotion allows this false self to flourish.
 To be shameless is to be powerful.
-To embrace shame is to revert back to a state where others can influence and hurt you.
+To embrace shame is to revert to a state where others can influence and hurt you.
 The choice becomes a simple one.